e8johan/django-vue-example/docs/index.md

 The REST-like API is exposed through the two methods `api_todo_list` and `api_todo_details`.
 There are good frameworks for this type of work, but these functions are hand-crafted.
 Instead of diving into the details, I quote the docstrings for the two methods below.

-Two other aspects to be aware of:
+Some other aspects to be aware of:

 - In order for the Django's [cross-site request forgery protection system](https://docs.djangoproject.com/en/3.1/ref/csrf/) to play nice, we need to decorate the `index` method with the `@ensure_csrf_cookie` to force Django to pass the CSRF cookie along with the response.